Info for

 The best way to succeed in your field is to immerse yourself in it!
 Co-op is an excellent way to build your professional network, explore career paths and apply in-class teachings to real work situations.
 Co-op is a model of education that integrates academic learning with workplace learning in fields relevant to our students’ academic and personal goals.

-Students in the Business Administration – Marketing Advanced Diploma program will be invited to apply to the co-op option during their first year of study.
+Students will be invited to apply to the co-op option during their first year of study.
 Entrance to the co-op option is limited and the processes for securing a work term are competitive.
 Students enrolled in the co-op option who qualify for co-op will be eligible to complete a four-month, paid work term between the second and third years of their program.

 Program sequence